dwavesystems/dwave-ocean-sdk/docs/examples/multi_gate.rst

 Minor-Embedding and Sampling
 ============================

+The :ref:`and` example used the :class:`~dwave.system.composites.EmbeddingComposite`
+composite to :term:`minor-embed` its unstructured problem.
+That composite runs a :ref:`minorminer algorithm <sdk_index_minorminer>` to find a minorembedding each time you submit a problem.

+However, for some applications the submitted problems might be related or limited in size in such a way that you can find a common minor embedding for the entire set of problems you wish to submit.
+For the current problem, for example, you might wish to submit the same circuit multiple times while each time fixing inputs to zero or one in various configurations.

-The next code sets up a D-Wave system as the sampler.
+The next code sets up a D-Wave system as the sampler using both the :class:`~dwave.system.composites.EmbeddingComposite` class and the :class:`~dwave.system.samplers.DWaveCliqueSampler` class.

 .. include:: min_vertex.rst
    :start-after: default-config-start-marker